ZupIT/beagle-docs/Settings/content/en/docs/Get Started/Creating a project from scratch/Case Android/_index.md

 {{% alert color="warning" %}}
   `Beagle` does not provide a **Network**, **Cache** and **Logger** configuration on its default componentes and those must be configured for Beagle to work as expected.
 You can create you own defaults configurations following the examples below:

-  Below you can find examples of configurations.

-  To learn more about:

 [**👉 Go to Network Client:**](/docs/resources/customization/beagle-for-android/network-client/)